836541/network-scanner/README.md

 4- Can create logs with the output

-5- Error if a non IPv4 is inputed.
+5- Error if a non IPv4 is inputted.

 --------------------------
 **LEGACY_HOSTSCAN.PY**